tim-one/tim-one.github.io/psf/ban_qa.md

 ---
 Brief replies to questions from a variety of sources, most recent first.

+**2024-10-16 Wed 3:30p CDT**

+**Q:** You said you filed a CoC complaint of your own before the ban.
+How was that resolved?

+**A:** Don't know.
+After 4 days, I got a 1-line reply: "Tim, we acknowledge receipt of your report."
+After 7 weeks of silence passed, I politely asked for a response.
+That was about 3 weeks ago.
+Still no response.

+I see that the target of the complaint no longer has the position they had at the time of the complaint.
+But, technically, they have even more power now.
+Perhaps more removed from interacting with those without power.
+I would have happily settled for a private apology to me (and to the others involved - I can't know how many others received private messages spreading egregiously bad-faith libels about me).

 **2024-10-14 Mon 09:30p CDT**

 **Q:** Who likes old comedy shows?!
 And where's the post?
 I can't find it.<br>